Access to the quarry and diggers is by a meandering path.

-Our viewing area looks down into the quarry area where the distinctive local limestone geology has been stripped away to reveal the ironstone ore beds.
+The viewing area looks down into an old quarry area where the distinctive local limestone geology would have been stripped away to reveal the ironstone ore beds.
+Over the years this has slowly returned to nature and is no longer clearly visible.

-Our trail includes imposing relics from the industry including the driving cab from W1800 “Sundew”, a huge dragline machine specifically built for the local Exton Park quarries in the 1950’s and named after the Grand National winner from 1957.
-SUNDEW achieved fame when it “walked” the 13 miles from Exton to Corby in the 1970’s, an event covered by the BBC Blue Peter programme when John Nokes drove the machine a few feet!
+Our trail includes imposing relics from the industry including the driving cab from W1400 “Sundew”, a huge dragline machine specifically built for the local Exton Park quarries in the 1950’s and named after the Grand National winner from 1957.
+“Sundew” achieved fame when, following quarry closure, it “walked” the 13 miles from Exton to Corby in 1974 to carry on digging.
+The event was covered by the BBC Blue Peter programme and John Noakes actually drove the machine a few feet!

-Visitors can sit in the cab of a dragline machine placed over our quarry area to see the driver’s eye view of the old working environment.
+Visitors can sit in the cab of a dragline machine to get a driver’s eye view of the old working environment.